majikayogames/SimpleDungeons/README.md

-# SimpleTerrain for Godot 4
+# SimpleDungeons for Godot 4

 SimpleDungeons is a Godot 4 addon which allows for the creation of procedurally generated 3D dungeons/levels using user defined prefab rooms.